 Many families can also be seen with a raft or floating device.
 However, this is only possible in summer.
 In the winter, the river has strong river rapids.
 The water is also higher and it can be dangerous.

 What to see in Yosemite: Wildlife And Plants

 The meadows come alive with animals and plants, especially around sunset.
-During this time you can see deers graze, bats flying and the flowers blossom.
-It is a spectacular sight and of course, kids can fun watching.
+During this time you can see deer graze, bats flying and the flowers blossom.
+It is a spectacular sight and of course, kids can have fun watching.

 Yosemite National Park Activities with Kids: Hikes and Waterfalls